-Section 38 of Copyright Act, 1957 provides protection to performers.
-Section 2 (qq) of the Act states that ‘performer’ “includes an actor, singer, musician, dancer, acrobat, juggler, conjurer, snake charmer, a person delivering a lecture or any other person who makes a performance”.
+Section 38 of the Copyright Act, 1957 provides protection to performers.
+Section 2 (qq) of the Act states that ‘performer’ “includes an actor, singer, musician, dancer, acrobat, juggler, conjurer, snake charmer, a person delivering a lecture, or any other person who makes a performance”.

 While it is clear that choreography is envisaged under the category of “dramatic work” under the Copyright Act, one can’t help but wonder why the fixation of choreography in video recordings is excluded under it.